-The Corporation is a mining company engaged in the exploration, development and production of gold and silver mineral deposits in the United States, with a particular focus on the State of Nevada.
-The Corporation's principal mining projects include: (i) a 100% interest in the McCoy-Cove gold properties located on the Battle Mountain-Eureka Trend in Lander County, Nevada (collectively, the "McCoy-Cove Project"); (ii) a 100% interest in the Granite Creek gold project (formerly referred to as the Getchell project) located at the intersection of the Getchell gold belt and the Battle Mountain-Eureka Trend in Humboldt County, Nevada (the "Granite Creek Project"); (iii) a 100% interest in the Lone Tree and Buffalo Mountain gold deposits and Lone Tree processing complex, located midway between the Corporation's McCoy-Cove and Granite Creek Projects in Humboldt County, Nevada (collectively, the "Lone Tree Project"); and (iv) a 100% interest in the Ruby Hill mine located along the Battle Mountain-Eureka Trend in Eureka County, Nevada (the "Ruby Hill Project").
+The Corporation is a Nevada-focused, growth-oriented gold and silver producer engaged in the exploration, development and production of gold; silver mineral and poly-metallic deposits .
+The Corporation's principal mining projects include: (i) a 100% interest in the McCoy-Cove gold properties located on the Battle Mountain-Eureka Trend in Lander County, Nevada (collectively, the "McCoy-Cove Project"); (ii) a 100% interest in the Granite Creek gold project (formerly referred to as the Getchell project) located at the intersection of the Getchell gold belt and the Battle Mountain-Eureka Trend in Humboldt County, Nevada (the "Granite Creek Project"); (iii) a 100% interest in the Lone Tree and Buffalo Mountain gold deposits and Lone Tree processing complex, located midway between the Corporation's McCoy-Cove and Granite Creek Projects in Humboldt County, Nevada (collectively, the "Lone Tree Project"); (iv) a 100% interest in the Ruby Hill mine located along the Battle Mountain-Eureka Trend in Eureka Trend in Eureka County, Nevada (the "FAD Project").

-The below figure shows the location of the McCoy-Cove Project, the Granite Creek Project, the Lone Tree Project and the Ruby Hill Project within the State of Nevada.
+The below figure shows the location of the McCoy-Cove Project, the Granite Creek Project, the Lone Tree Project, the Ruby Hill Project, and the FAD Project within the State of Nevada.
+As of the date of this AIF, the Corporation does not consider the FAD Project to be a material property within the meaning of NI 43-101.